 - Keep flashlights and extra batteries in several places around your home.

-- Store a fire extinguisher where you can easily get to it, or attach it to a wall.
+- Secure a fire extinguisher where you can quickly get to it or attach it to a wall.
 Everyone in your family should know how to use it.

-When creating your family plan, choose a place nearby where everyone can meet if your home is not accessible.
-Provide family members with contact numbers to plug into the cell phones in case of an emergency.
+- Choose a place nearby where everyone can meet if your home is not accessible.

-Learn how to use a NOAA Weather Radio with the Public Alert feature to get information on tsunamis or other hazards.
+- Learn how to use an NOAA Weather Radio with the Public Alert feature to get information on tsunamis or other hazards.

 When the earth shakes, drop, cover, and hold on!
-In most situations, this means:
+The farther you move while the ground is shaking, the more likely you are to be hurt.
+In most situations:

-- DROP down onto your hands and knees (before the earthquake knocks you down).
-This position protects you from falling but allows you to still move around if necessary.
+- DROP down on your hands and knees (before the quake knocks you down).

 - COVER your head and neck (and your entire body if possible) under a sturdy table or desk.
 If there is no shelter nearby, only then should you get down near an interior wall (or next to low-lying furniture that won't fall on you), and cover your head and neck with your arms and hands.

-- If you're NEAR THE SHORE, and you feel a strong or long-lasting earthquake, or the water suddenly draws back from the beach, tsunami waves may arrive within minutes.
-As soon as it is safe to move, go immediately to higher ground inland away from the coast.
+- If you're NEAR THE SHORE, and you feel a sharp or long-lasting earthquake, or the water suddenly draws back from the beach, tsunami waves may arrive within minutes.
+As soon as it is safe to move, go immediately to higher ground or inland away from the coast.

 - Do not enter your home until you know it's safe.

 - Check for gas leaks, chemical spills, damaged electrical wiring, and broken water pipes.

 - Check on your neighbors, especially seniors and the disabled.

 - Use your refrigerated and frozen foods first, and save the canned goods for later.

 - Take pictures of the damage to your property and home.